 With a golden records project, you can create golden records from either of these sources:

 - Clusters that result from a mastering project.

 - A dataset that contains a grouping key.

 The golden records workflow consists of the following stages.

 - Create the project and either specify the mastering project that is the source of the clusters or upload a dataset and identify its grouping key.
-Team members with the admin role complete this stage.
+Team members with the admin or author role complete this stage.

 - Create consolidation rules to aggregate values for each attribute.
 Rules can include dataset prioritization and conditions that specify which records the rule applies to.
 Tamr Core applies any conditions and then applies the specified aggregation method.
 Curators complete this stage.
 See Golden Record Consolidation Rules.

 - Preview the effect of your rules for golden records and add new rules and iterate as needed.
 Curators complete this stage.